EugOT/revu-swift/README.md

 - The app is local-first.
 It should build and run without environment variables.
 - Public-safe bundle identifiers and URL handling are already stripped of private auth flows.
 - If you add new UI, use the design tokens in `Revu/Revu/Support/DesignSystem.swift`.

+## Open-Source Scope

+This repo is intentionally the macOS app only.
+The hosted product, website, backend systems, authentication, billing, sync, and newer commercial product work are not part of this repository.
+The goal here is to preserve and share a strong standalone version of Revu that can live on its own as open-source software.

 ## License